 I have always been in awe of elephants.
 To me, they are the most majestic animals in all of Africa.

 It is made up of over 40,000 muscles and can lift up to 350 kilograms.

-Billy’s trunk was the last part of him that I constructed; it is held high, a symbol of good fortune in some cultures, but also a vital link to his big sister.
+Billy’s trunk was the last part of him that I constructed.
+It is held high, a symbol of good fortune in some cultures, but also a vital link to his big sister.

-It was important for me to demonstrate the flow and movement of these gentle giants, despite being made from hard-edged Corten steel.
+It was important for me to demonstrate the flow and movement of these gentle giants, despite being made from hard-edged corten steel.

 It was my desire to capture the allure, magnitude and beauty of African elephants that has always fascinated me.

-Ellie and Billy won the People’s Choice Award at the 2017 Melbourne International Flower & Garden Show.
+These metal elephant sculptures won the People’s Choice Award at the 2017 Melbourne International Flower & Garden Show.